gatsbyjs/gatsby/docs/blog/2019-01-30-why-themes/index.md

 Many users really love Gatsby because it lets them accomplish complex tasks with ease.

-But for many other users that want easy solutions to a common problems, they find Gatsby too difficult.
+But for many other users, that want easy solutions to a common problems, they find Gatsby too difficult.

 Some tweets to that effect: